MicrosoftDocs/msteams-docs/msteams-platform/concepts/cloud-overview.md

    :::column-end:::
 :::row-end:::

-The article provides an overview of Teams' compatibility across different government cloud services, detailing its capabilities for each tenant, and providing guidance on deployment.
+The article provides a comprehensive overview of Teams' compatibility across different government cloud services, details the capabilities for each tenant, and adds guidance on deployment.

 | Teams in Government cloud | Teams operated by 21Vianet |
 |---|---|